truebit/xUnique/README.md

 	* All elements in this json object is actually connected as a tree
 	* We give a path attribute to every node of the tree using its unique attribute; this path is the absolute path to the root node,
 	* Apply MD5 hex digest to the path for the node
-3. Replace all old UUIDs with the MD5 hex digest and also remove unused UUIDs if any
+3. Replace all old UUIDs with the MD5 hex digest and also remove unused UUIDs that are not in the current node tree and UUIDs in wrong format
 4. Sort the project file inlcuding `children`, `files`, `PBXFileReference` and `PBXBuildFile` list and remove all duplicated entries in these lists
 	* see `sort_pbxproj` method in xUnique.py if you want to know the implementation;
 	* It's ported from my modified [`sort-Xcode-project-file`](https://github.com/truebit/webkit/commits/master/Tools/Scripts/sort-Xcode-project-file), with some differences in ordering `PBXFileReference` and `PBXBuildFile`